 Some observations and reflections from collected responses was the recurring theme of ‘plastic’ when the young people were making pledges and discussing pollution.
 This perhaps shows the internalisation of recent media campaigns surrounding plastic consumption and recycling which have been widely publicised, particularly in the past couple of years.
 It also reflects how current changes in society will have impacted children, such as the carrier bag charges.
 Children who go shopping with their parents are likely to have noticed this change, and question it.
 There were also some nice thoughts and pondering from the children about personal connection to the environment, and a love and protection of the world.
 Many children wanted to draw and talk about their favourite animals; their favourite parts of nature.
 From working with both adults and children now, this has seemed to come across more when connecting with younger people – this talk of lovefor animals, fish, nature, the world: the openness to relay an emotional connection to our surroundings is perhaps more natural when we are young.
 Do we lose this as we get older?
 Is this something important to reconnect with?
 If so, how?

 Overall, the event in Scarborough was a great opportunity for the Many Hands project to collect more photographic and written material for the ongoing work.
 It also provided some important points of learning in terms of participant engagement and recognising how the process of the work needs to develop meaningful and sincere interaction with those involved.
 We will take this learning forward to our next events in the coming year.

-In the meantime you can follow the Many Hands project on: Instagram: @manyhandspledge or by visiting: http://invisibledust.com/many-hands/
+In the meantime you can follow the Many Hands project on Instagram: @manyhandspledge or by visiting: https://invisibledust.com/journal/many-hands